awsdocs/aws-config-developer-guide/doc_source/faq.md

 ### Which resource relationships are being removed?<a name="faq-2"></a>

-The following resource relationships will be deprecated\.
+The following resource relationships will be deprecated on February 16, 2022\.

 ****